duttashi/duttashi.github.io/_posts/2017-02-08-predicting-rubber-yield-case-study.md

 **A. Exploratory Data Analysis (EDA)**

 Each data file had the same dimension of 51 rows in 2 continuous variables.
-On knowing that each of the six-data file had the same dimensions, it confirmed our initial assumption that the initial dataset was divided into six portions.
+On knowing that each of the six-data file had the same dimensions, it confirmed our initial assumption that the actual dataset was divided into six separate files.

 	> df1<- read.csv("data/rubberestate/rubber-paidemployee.csv", header = TRUE, sep = ",", stringsAsFactors = FALSE)
 	> df2<- read.csv("data/rubberestate/rubber-plantedarea.csv", header = TRUE, sep = ",", stringsAsFactors = FALSE)